 Let’s take a look…

-Here’s how Etsy ads work
+Here’s how ads on Etsy work

-Etsy ads work through a bidding system, not a buying system.
+Ads on Etsy work through a bidding system, not a buying system.
 So there are ad auctions where your listings compete against other sellers’ for paid advertising space in Etsy’s search results.
 Factors that influence Etsy search results are how likely shoppers are to click on listings and your bid amount.

 Etsy evaluates your listings’ quality score to determine how likely shoppers are to click on them.
 This means you want to pay attention to your listings’ SEO, which includes your listings’ titles, tags, and descriptions.